lindazeng979/bilingual-babyLM/README.md

   /path/to/model2 \
   /path/to/model3
 ```
-Note: the perplexity script automatically evaluates models on the English and Spanish topline validation sets.
-If a model path contains `20M`, the script automatically switches to the corresponding 20M evaluation datasets.
+> Note: If a model path contains `20M`, the script automatically switches to the corresponding 20M evaluation datasets.

 **Evaluate Entire Model Directory:**